 Zandtao can accept the word shallow as in shallow awareness – shallow and deep are on the same spectrum.
 But glimpse is not a word to dismiss as casually as conceptual – a glimpse of inner nature is a powerful and essential aspect of recognising reconnection with Dhamma but it is not authentic abidance.
 Are there just two possibilities – authentic abidance or not?
 Or is it that the path to authentic abidance is a spectrum?
 Bill’s intense glimpse of inner nature during upheaval was not conceptual, was life-changing, but was not and still is not complete authentic abiding.
 Complete authentic abidance and enlightenment could be a tautology, and have the same risks attached to it.
 Enlightenment or not – not so let’s just drink in Africa; replacing enlightenment with authentic abidance does not alter that sentence.
 How harsh is the questioning towards abidance – is “doing the best you can to be the best you can be” sufficient?
 Investigate gently, don’t be harsh with yourself.
 Celebrate the glimpses, they are so invaluable but don’t be complacent – continue investigating.
 A glimpse indicates abidance but it is not complete authentic abidance.
 Can there ever be such a completeness?
 Being true to your path and abiding at the time is fine so long as it is developing; no matter how “good” your authentic abidance is at the time if there is stagnation and complacency then it is not path.
 Gentle or harsh, seekers must be ready.
 For zandtao glimpses are not part of “neck-up awakening” but complacency with glimpses is – develop.

 “Those who have a neck-up awakening have limited understanding, lack wisdom and depth, and are unable to live their awakening.
 Embodiment is not achieved because the body and mind continue to hold experiences and desires.
 There is an absence of transparency.”
 Zandtao tends to dismiss the neck-up awakening associated with “some kind of understanding” that arises with intellectual study perhaps unfairly, but intellectual understanding lacks wisdom.
 A glimpse is wisdom but by its nature is partial, a small view – a glimpse.
-But glimpse is inner nature however “small”, intellectual understanding has not reconnected with the Dhamma no matter what the intellectual words say.
-Intellectual understanding is not an embodiment, is glimpsing embodiment?
-Certainly a seeker who has a glimpse is still attached to desire – still holding to experience – not abiding, yet at the moment of glimpsing they are abiding – this cannot be said of intellectual understanding.
+But glimpse is inner nature however “small”, intellect has not reconnected with the Dhamma no matter what the intellectual words say.
+Intellect is not an embodiment, is glimpsing embodiment?
+Certainly a seeker who has a glimpse can still be attached to desire – not abiding, yet at the moment of glimpsing they are abiding – this cannot be said of the intellect.
 A glimpse is a moment of authentic abiding, complete abiding would be living on the path 24/7; is that possible?
 Please don’t be harsh, such dismissal might not be constructive.
 Is there absence of transparency or is that too harsh?
 Can there be complete transparency 24/7?
 Investigate, ask questions but please don’t demand harshness.

 Next/Contents/Previous